berkgurdamar/predatoR/README.md

 `predatoR()` works on each PDB respectively.
 For each PDB;

 -   Download/Read PDB file
--   Calculate distances between every atom
+-   Calculate distances between each atom in the structure
 -   Create network from PDB
 -   Calculate Degree Centrality Z-Score of each atom
 -   Calculate Eigen Centrality Z-Score of each atom